Mathématique: Intergalactic Gate Bridge

 Because since when.
 Do they.
 Talk in the morning.

-McKay can’t remember the last time he had the luxury of “talking in the morning,” and yes, sure, Carter is correct, they actually could have this conversation in the morning, after he’s eaten and slept and tried not to choke on the dust that’s accumulated in his apartment—but he doesn’t want that.
+McKay can’t remember the last time he had the luxury of “talking in the morning,” and yes, sure, Carter is correct, they could have this conversation in the morning, after he’s eaten and slept and tried not to choke on the dust that’s accumulated in his apartment—but he doesn’t want that.
 Because he didn’t come here to talk about the Gate Bridge.
 Not really.
 He came here because—

 Because—